AdguardTeam/KnowledgeBase/docs/general/ad-filtering/how-ad-blocking-works.md

 AdGuard handles requests according to filters, user rules and settings enabled by the user.
 As a result, a request can be blocked, modified, allowed or, when nothing is done to it, just processed.

-A detailed information about how each request was handled by your AdGuard can be found in the *Filtering log* (AdGuard for Windows, AdGuard for Mac, AdGuard Browser extension) or *Recent activity* (AdGuard for iOS, AdGuard for Android).
+Detailed information on how each request of yours has been handled by AdGuard can be found in the *Filtering log* (AdGuard for Windows, AdGuard for Mac, AdGuard Browser Extension) or *Recent activity* (AdGuard for iOS, AdGuard for Android).

 Regarding AdGuard filters, you can also check [our filter policy](../filter-policy), which describes in detail what and why each of our filters blocks.

-### Blocked requests examples
+### Examples of blocked requests

 AdGuard DNS filter blocks requests to ad domains, such as `ad.doubleclick.net`.

 AdGuard Tracking Protection filter blocks tracking requests, such as `youtube.com/youtubei/log_event?`.

-### Allowed requests examples
+### Examples of allowed requests

 AdGuard Base filter allows non-ad requests such as `www.google.com/complete/search?q=`.